 Phobias afflict as many as 12 percent of all Americans.

-Suicide is the third leading cause of death among young people
+Suicide is the second leading cause of death among young people

 between the age 15 to 24